jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 :::

 Some identity providers may have their own concept of group membership that you would like to preserve in JupyterHub.
-This is now possible with `Authenticator.managed_groups`.
+This is now possible with `Authenticator.manage_groups`.

 You can set the config: